jvermeir/stuff/javaStuff/src/main/java/ifs/ifBlog.md

     }

 While this works, I thought I might as well try something new.
 Imagine a class with thirty properties or so.
-That would result in a really noisy method that would probably get flagged by SonarCube as to complex, forcing me to annotate the code so the warning would be ignored and then everyone who would be reading this method would have to process the warning and agree it was not important.
+That would result in a noisy method that would probably get flagged by SonarCube as to complex, forcing me to annotate the code so the warning would be ignored and then everyone who would be reading this method would have to process the warning and agree it was not important.
 Lots of wasted future effort.